Fire ants are sometimes found outside our containment area. The most recent detections are in:

 Detections

-North Arm, Sunshine Coast
+Baringa, Sunshine Coast

-Currimundi, Sunshine Coast
+Forest Glen, Sunshine Coast

 What you need to do

-Follow the movement rules
+Follow movement controls

 Fire ant biosecurity zones are in place in Queensland.
 This means that if you're moving materials that can carry fire ants within or outside of these zones, you must follow the rules.
 There can be penalties for not following these rules.